duchesnay/duchesnay.github.io/_pages/about.md

 Since 2003, he has been designing machine learning models to discover brain imaging signatures of mental disorders.
 He explored dimension reduction and regularization strategies to overcome the “curse of dimensionality” caused by many neuroimaging measurements.
 In 2019, he obtained a chair in Artificial Intelligence to develop transfer learning algorithms to bridge the gap between big (heterogeneous) and small (homogeneous) datasets.
-He received his Ph.D. in 2001 and M.S. in 1998 in signal and image processing from Rennes 1 University (France).
-In 1997, he received his M.S. degree in software engineering from École Pour l’Informatique et les Techniques Avancées (France).
+He received his Ph.D. in signal and image processing in 2001 and M.S. in 1998 from Rennes 1 University (France).
+In 1997, he obtained his M.S. degree in software engineering from École Pour l’Informatique et les Techniques Avancées (France).

 ## Responsibilities & Grants